-Linux User Type Default Directory Non root user The Thermo-Calc program including the documents, materials, examples, and other folders that sometimes require additional licenses are installed here: /home/ <user>/Thermo-Calc/<version></version></user> Root user The Thermo-Calc program including the documents, materials, examples, and other folders that sometimes require additional licenses are installed here: /opt/Thermo-Calc/ <version></version> License software installations on a server network (the License Server software) If you are doing a network installation then these files are available as a tar-file from the Thermo-Calc website.
+Linux User Type Default Directory Non root user The Thermo-Calc program including the documents, materials, examples, and other folders that sometimes require additional licenses are installed here: /home/ <user>/Thermo-Calc/<version></version></user> Root user The Thermo-Calc program including the documents, materials, examples, and other folders that sometimes require additional licenses are installed here: /opt/Thermo-Calc/ <version> In some cases when an interim software update is installed there is also a backup folder created in this folder.
+For details, see "Updating the Software for Interim Releases" on page 146.</version> License software installations on a server network (the License Server software) If you are doing a network installation then these files are available as a tar-file from the Thermo-Calc website.
+Contact Support for more information.
 In the downloaded tar-file, there is a restart_Iserv script file, which can be used as a template for creating a script that starts up the License Server.